Jelosus2/dsc-events/README.md

-# Dsc.best Events
+# Dsc.best Functions
-> Manage the dsc events easily
+> Manage the dsc.best events easily

 ## Prerequisites (Webhooks)
-Before you configure the package you need to do 2 things:
+Before you configure the package you need to do 3 things:
 1. Have your bot listed in [dsc.best](https://dsc.best/)
 2. **Install and setup the [express](https://www.npmjs.com/package/express) and [discord.js](https://www.npmjs.com/package/discord.js) packages**
 3. Add the endpoint url in your bot's panel (https://dsc.best/dashboard/bot/YOUR-BOT-ID-HERE) of dsc.best